Have you ever wondered what could you change in your day, to make you feel happier?

 Somehow I was seeing that other people had time so I was quite confused.
 When the years went by, I promised myself that I will make time and I will not use that excuse.

 So let’s see how we can make us some time.

-The most important thing I see, is to realize that your routine doesn’t fulfil your needs and you want to take some actions.
+The most important thing I see is to realize that your routine doesn’t fulfill your needs and you want to take some actions.
 If we just accept that we cannot do anything to include something more in our day, we will never really try to make an effort to change that.